remotephone/blog.rmtph.one/_posts/2016-12-19-Installing_Jekyll_For_Security_Admins.md

 1. Install and prep your environment.

+        * Create a new repository manually using the [github documentation](https://help.github.com/articles/using-je kyll-as-a-static-site-generator-with-github-pages/) if this is your first time creating one.

 	* I used ubuntu 16.04.
 You can use whatever you want, but you're on your own.
 	* Run the following:

 	    sudo apt-get install ruby ruby-dev make gcc git

-	    bundle install

-	* Create a new repository manually using the [github documentation](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) if this is your first time creating one.

 	* I also turn on a color scheme in VIM \(shine until it fails me\) and enable spellchecking.
 Add this to your \~/.vimrc file
 		* set spell spelllang=en_us